ocavue/mui-next-classname-issue/README.md

 - Step 4: Open a new browser tab and then open the devtools.
 - Step 5: Open http://localhost:3000 in the second tab.
 You should see no error in the console either.
 - Step 6: Go back to the first tab and reload the page.
 You should see the `Prop className did not match` error message in the console.
+- Step 7: If there is still no error message, try to edit `src/views/Workspace.tsx` (for example: add some text inside the `<div>`) and then reload the first tab again.

 ## Some environment information